AdityaCoppisetti/robotic-arm/journal.md

 with all that i guess im done with the main pcb but just one small thing is remaining , i want to create a custom 3d printed stand thingy for it and ill be making the front end with the raspberry pi and the display along with the glossy keycaps , the screen will be showing the raspberry pi running ros alongside

+another thing to change is that i incorrectly labelled the joint pinheaders on the main pcb